 He also proved to be an excellent role model for the younger horses on the farm.
 “We used him as an ‘uncle’ to the foals and weanlings,” Dr. Hoare told Punters.
 He taught them manners without biting or kicking any other horse.
 Roley never intimidated anyone when he was with us.”

 Dr. Hoare also relates a story when he took Holy Roller to a dressage day, and had to report to the judge.
 “She asked my name and the name of the horse.
 Holy Roller?
 Named after the racehorse?” “’No, this is the racehorse,’ I responded.
 She didn’t believe me until she saw his brands!”

-Holy Roller lived out a happy retirement at Dr. Hoare’s property to the end of his days, where he was appreciated and admired, and Dr. Hoare fondly remembers his special horse bringing in visitors from all over the country.
-Sadly, he was put down several years ago after serious teeth problems meant he was unable to eat enough to maintain his condition.
+Holy Roller lived out a happy retirement at Dr. Hoare’s property to the end of his days where he was appreciated and admired.
+Dr. Hoare fondly remembers his special horse bringing in visitors from all over the country.
+Sadly, he was put down several years ago after serious dental problems rendered him unable to adequately eat.

 “While Roley was renowned for his size, that is not the enduring memory that we have of him,” Dr. Hoare recalled.
 “It was his personality and nature that made him stand out…His size was intimidating but he was all gentleman.”